wyn-cmd/IDE_code/README.md

 ```

-This will check if the pressure-plate has been pressed down on and the ```delay(600);``` is to make sure that the number won't just rapidly increase when someone steps on the pressure-plate for a while.
+This will check if the pressure-plate has been pressed down on and the `objectivec delay(600);` is to make sure that the number won't just rapidly increase when someone steps on the pressure-plate for a while.

 ```objectivec